TroodInc/trood-core-bundler-template/docs/api/mainConfig.rst

 .. attribute:: type

-    the folder with the component in the component library
+    type of the component in the component library

 .. attribute:: span